ChemFM as a Scaling Law Guided Foundation Model Pre-trained on Informative Chemicals: Results

 \subsection{Training of ChemFM}

-We began with a series of scaling experiments demonstrating that UniChem~\cite{unichem}, an information-rich and diverse molecular database, is well-suited for pre-training ChemFM (\hyperref[sec:pre-training_data_selection]{Methods} and Extended Data Fig.~\ref{fig:scaling_law}).
 By leveraging self-supervised causal language modeling, we developed two model variants: ChemFM-1B and ChemFM-3B, comprising approximately $970$ million and $3.0$ billion trainable parameters, respectively.
-Both models were trained for one epoch on $1.78$ billion SMILES strings, augmented from $178$ million molecules from UniChem dataset (Methods).
+Both models were trained for one epoch on $1.78$ billion SMILES strings, augmented from $178$ million molecules from UniChem dataset (\hyperref[sec:pre-traing]{Methods}).
 Throughout pre-training, the validation perplexity for both ChemFM-1B and ChemFM-3B steadily decreased (Fig.~\ref{fig:pretrain_pipeline}\textbf{c}), showing no signs of saturation until processing $818$ billion tokens.
 ChemFM-3B achieved a lower final validation perplexity compared to ChemFM-1B.
-Moreover, the final validation losses of both models start to deviate from the predicted scaling law (Extended Data Fig.~\ref{fig:scaling_law}), suggesting that under the current data regime, further model scaling may lead to diminishing returns as the loss approaches a plateau.
+Moreover, the final validation losses of both models start to deviate from the predicted scaling law (Supplementary Fig.~\ref{fig:scaling_law}), suggesting that under the current data regime, further model scaling may lead to diminishing returns as the loss approaches a plateau.